AndrewAmmerlaan/guru/README.md

 - #### Tests and documentation for Python packages.

 Many Python packages have tests and documentation.
 Unlike some other eclasses the [distutils-r1 eclass](https://devmanual.gentoo.org/eclass-reference/distutils-r1.eclass/index.html) does not enable support for these tests automatically.
 This is because there are multiple test runners available for Python.
 To enable tests for your Python ebuilds, use the `distutils_enable_tests <test-runner>` function.
 Similarly, support for documentation building with Sphinx can be added with the `distutils_enable_sphinx <subdir> [--no-autodoc | <plugin-pkgs>...]` function.
 Please note that these functions already append to IUSE and RESTRICT, so there is no need to specify this manually.

-See the [dev manual](https://devmanual.gentoo.org/eclass-reference/distutils-r1.eclass/index.html) for more information.
+See the [dev manual](https://devmanual.gentoo.org/eclass-reference/distutils-r1.eclass/index.html) and the [Gentoo Python Guide](https://dev.gentoo.org/~mgorny/python-guide/distutils.html) for more information.

 ## Useful Links <a name="links"></a>